Aged Care Blog

 I will say one thing which is standout to me.
 You need to respect everyone’s culture and everyone’s personality.
 The first time I worked in aged care with aboriginal elderly people, through my Diploma of Community Service I learnt all about true respect.
 By using native language, you gage their respect and they actually love it when you do that.
 We need to respect people’s culture and personality, and their religion as well.
 I think these are the most important things to do if you are working as a nurse.
 You have to have this as a great skill.

-To view the video in full, visit our Youtube Channel, or see it below.
+To view the video in full, visit our Youtube Channel, or see it above.

 Kingsley is one of our wonderful AINs who work gap filling shifts across the country.
 To join a team of inspiring individuals, contact our industry expert consultants today.